 Do the same thing to find the end of the clip and then click on the Out Point button.
 To preview your clip, double-click on the In Point time to jump to the beginning and click the video frame once to play.

-When you’re satisfied, click and hold onto the video frame and drag it over to the orange window on the right.
+If you need to make further edits to the clip beyond just mark-in/mark-out, click and hold onto the video frame and drag it from the source window over to the orange window on the right.
+This is the editing window.
 On the top of this window, you’ll see the default title, “Untitled (00:00)” with the length of the clip listed within the parenthesis.
 Give the clip a title.
-Using the navigation bar, find the frame you want to appear as the story / thumbnail image on your website.
+Using the navigation bar, find the frame you want to appear as the story / thumbnail image.
 If you have closed caption data in Blackbird, determine if you want to publish the file with the captions included.
 Finally, drag the clip from the orange window to the Field59 button on the left of the screen and release.
 Populate Title, Summary, Description, Category, and Tags, then hit “Ok.”
-The clip is now being compressed, transmitted and transcoded.
+The clip is now being rendered from the edge server, transcoded and transferred to your Field59 account.

 Go back to the Field59 Manager and refresh, you’ll now see your clip “in progress”.